MastarCheeze/study-notes/english/paper-1.md

 -   Always use examples of **imagery**.
 -   **Imagination** is key.
 Write as much as you can imagine.
 -   Focus on **connotations**.
-Link the phrases used things/actions.
+Link the phrases used to things/actions.
--   Phrases are recommended to be within 1-3 words
+-   Phrases are recommended to be within 1-5 words

 ### (c) 3 marker writers effect